MontyCoder0701/anti-bait/README.md

 ## File information

 - **fake-news.py**
-This file contains the model to detect fake news.
+This file contains the model to detect biased news.
-When prompted, enter the headline in text form in the terminal to get either "REAL" or "FAKE".
+When prompted, enter the headline in text form in the terminal to get either "UNBIASED" or "BIASED".

 - **cm.py**
 This file contains the Confusion Matrix showing the validity of the model.